programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Tesseract gives four region coordinates in pixels: the x and y coordinates for the top-left corner, as well as the height and length of the text regions.
 For each region, we convert the Tesseract coordinates into normalised coordinates, since this is what Google Vision is using.
 Normalised coordinates give the relative position of a point and are therefore numbers between 0 and 1.
 To convert an absolute coordinate to a normalised one, you need to divide it by the width of the page (for x coordinates) or height (for y coordinates).

-The (x1, y1) and (x2, y2) points defined by these converted Tesseract coordinates are the top-left and bottom-right corners of the box that characters from the Google Vision response file need to "fit" into to be added to the text output for that region.
-Once these two points are established, we can iterate through each word from that page in the Google Vision JSON file and assess whether it is part of that text region.

-The JSON file provides the x and y normalised coordinates for all four corners of each word.
+The Google Vision JSON file provides the x and y normalised coordinates for all four corners of each word.
 The order depends of the orientation of the text.
 Using the minimum and maximum x and y values ensures that we systematically obtain the top-left and bottom-right corner coordinates of the word box.
+With the normalised coordinates of the top-left (x1, y1) and bottom-right (x2, y2) corner of a Tesseract region, we obtain the box that words from the Google Vision response file need to "fit" into to be added to the text output for that region.
 Since we are comparing coordinates provided by different tools and a one-pixel difference might be key, it could be a good idea to slightly reduce the size of the word box which needs to "fit" into the region box for the word to be added to the text output for that region.
 Note that "words" include the space or line break following it and that punctuation symbols work in the same way.

+Once these normalised region coordinates are established, we iterate through each word from that page in the Google Vision JSON file and assess whether it is part of that text region.
 This process is repeated for each text region, from each page.
 The text of each text region is appended and written to file when the entire document has been processed.

 ```